 It’s also a mecca for celebrities but isn’t a good place to Star watch since they will likely be in disguise.
 But it’s fun guessing.

 Did you know that if Los Angeles was a country, it would have the fifth-largest economy in the world?
 The city, together with the state of California plays an important role in the United States’ overall wealth.
 The huge economic center has a GPD of around a trillion dollars a year.
-Additionally, LA has the busiest port in the U.S. and is the biggest in North America.
+Additionally, Los Angeles has the busiest port in the U.S. and is the biggest in North America.

 Los Angeles leads the world in promoting a surfing culture.
 The Pacific has huge waves, and you’ll find excellent surfing spots for both beginners and professionals.
 The sport has influenced pop culture, clothing, and more around the world.
 Good places to hit the waves include

 Before becoming a part of the U.S., California belonged to Mexico.
 Around 14 million Hispanics are Californians.
 Almost half of Los Angeles residents are Latinos with descendants from small villages in Central and South America.
 You’ll find Latino influences in murals, markets, and other public places, especially in the older parts of town.
 And, of course, Los Angeles has lots of restaurants that specialize in authentic Mexican cuisine.

 California is a blue state and has been for a very long time.
 The majority of residents are democrats with left-leaning liberal views.
 Some of the issues Angelenos favor that anger conservatives are gay marriage, climate change, income distribution, and socialized health care.

 California was the first state to legalize cannabis for medical use in 1996 and the second state (after Colorado) to legalize it for recreational use in 2016.
-Dispensaries across the city sell all sorts of cannabis products.
+Dispensaries across Los Angeles sell all sorts of cannabis products.

 Unfortunately, Los Angeles is one of the worst cities in the nation for jam-packed highways.
 The average Angeleno will spend about five years over a lifetime sitting in traffic, which is around 44 minutes more than anyone else each day.
 The dilemma the city faces is between the suburbs and residents who live in the more densely populated areas.